Inspiration From the Trail #hiking

 El Dorado Trail

 Cronan Ranch Regional Trails Park

 Cronan Ranch Regional Trails Park is located four miles north of Coloma on Highway 49.
 The Park contains 12 miles of trails for hiking, biking, horseback riding, fishing, and bird watching.
 The borders of the Park contour the South Fork American River, Highway 49, Pedro Hill Road, and private lands.
 The Park is open daily from sunrise to sunset year-round.
 You’ll find a wide variety of terrain to choose from, including gently sloped to challenging hills, oak woodland, and gentle riverfront trails.
 Each season offers a diverse experience: Spring wildflowers on the ranch are not to be missed, summer offers golden hills and hot temperatures, and in fall, you’ll see the ranch full of changing colors, and winter rains turn the hillsides a verdant green.

 Tahoe Rim Trail

-Come hike, bike, and horseback ride on the spectacular Tahoe Rim Trail as it follows the ridges and mountain tops that circle Lake Tahoe.
-Winding for 150 miles through national forest, wilderness, and state park lands, the trail crosses thick conifer forests and wildflower-filled meadows, meanders alongside aspen-bordered creeks, and skirts the shores of crystalline lakes.
-Along the route, dense woods part to reveal tantalizing glimpses of sparkling water framed between the branches of ancient firs.
-Limitless vistas sweep around the horizon from atop high granite peaks.
+Come hike, bike, and horseback ride on the spectacular Tahoe Rim Trail (TRT) as it follows the ridges and mountaintops that circle Lake Tahoe.
+Winding for 150 miles through national forest, wilderness, and state parklands, the trail crosses thick conifer forests and wildflower-filled meadows meander alongside aspen-bordered creeks and skirts the shores of crystalline lakes.
 The TRT was built to accommodate hikers, mountain bikers, and equestrians, and to showcase breathtaking views of Lake Tahoe, California’s High Sierra, and the Great Basin of western Nevada.